Vessel Sourcing Service

 • Class status and survey window

-• Dry-docking and special survey position
+• Drydock and Special Survey position

 • Main engine reliability and spare parts availability